Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Write descriptions for all i18n messages -- Settings stuff
 * More elaborate connection animation?
 * Automation: Switch to VS2013.
 * Add message that shows when slow to connect providing download email and URL.